 Waqf (Amendment) Bill 2024

-On August 8,2024, Minority Affairs Minister Kiren Rijiju introduced Waqf (Amendment) Bill 2024 with the aim of improving accountability and transparency in how Waqf boards operate.
+On August 8, 2024, Minority Affairs Minister Kiren Rijiju introduced the Waqf (Amendment) Bill 2024 with the aim of improving accountability and transparency in how Waqf boards operate.

 ALSO READ- What Is Dark Oxygen?